-Music is an integral part of life – from the charts to Classical music, we are exposed to Music throughout our daily lives.
-The National Curriculum requires you to have an understanding of performing a variety of music as well as composing your own pieces and listening to and analysing pieces of pre-existing music using the elements of music.
+Music is an integral part of life – from the charts to Classical music, music plays a major our daily lives.
+The National Curriculum requires students to have an understanding of performing a variety of music, as well as composing their own pieces and listening to and analysing pieces of pre-existing music using the elements of music.

 Our aim in Music is to ensure that all our students: